Kattoor, Thrissur: Present

 At the very beginning of Kattoor Grama Panchayath, office and related offices were functioning at Ponjanam, one km east of Kattoor School junction, in a rented building.
-Roman Catholic church authorities had donated the land to the authorities concerned to build its own building for panchayath.
-Before independence of India, Government of Kochi has constructed this panchayath building in the year 1937 in the land given by Roman Catholic church.
+Syro Malabar Catholic church authorities had donated the land to the authorities concerned to build its own building for panchayath.
+Before independence of India, Government of Kochi has constructed this panchayath building in the year 1937 in the land given by Syro Malabar Catholic church.

 If we are trying to penetrate to the yesterdays of Kattoor the history goes to old Kochi.
 The western border of Kattoor is Conolly Canal the other side of the canal is old Malabar.
 The cultural and religious life style of old Kochi and old Malabar have influenced the life style of the people of Katoor.

 The people of Kattoor and the surrounding places depends on agriculture and trade to meet their daily bread.
 A good number of people depends upon different kinds of works of related cultivation and trade of these places.